How to Remove a Callus From a Diabetic Foot 2026 | Podiatrist

 Foot corn and callus removal from a diabetic foot can be particularly challenging due to the increased risk of infection, poor circulation, and delayed healing.
 At Balance Foot & Ankle Specialist, we understand how crucial it is to provide safe, effective, and professional care for diabetic patients.
 Our expert podiatrists are trained in the latest techniques for callus and corn treatment, using specialized tools to gently remove thickened skin while preserving healthy tissue.
 Schedule Your Consultation Today

-We take a comprehensive approach that includes preventative care, offloading pressure points, and recommending custom orthotics if necessary.
+We take a thorough approach that includes preventative care, offloading pressure points, and recommending custom orthotics if necessary.
 If you’re dealing with painful calluses or corns and have diabetes, don’t attempt to treat them at home—schedule a consultation with our team in Howell or Bloomfield Hills to protect your foot health and avoid complications.

 how to remove a callus